frc-862/PitCartManager/README.md

 - STREAM_CODE (ex. `firstinspires1`)
 - SERVER_MODE (always `1`)

-## If you are using a Raspberry Pi with Debian Buster/Bullseye you can setup scripts to autorun
+## Autorun scripts for Raspberry Pi Buster/Bullseye
 #### `~/.bash_profile`
 The chromium window showing the screen must have the flag `--autoplay-policy=no-user-gesture-required` set in order to allow the twitch stream to be unmuted
 ...